jabruniessner/PyCGN/README.md

 I also attache an example notebook that I wrote in order to test it

-Installation:

 There is no need for installation, this is just a bunch of python scripts.
 The only dependencies are numpy, scipy, scikit-image and tifffile

-Usage:
+#Usage:

 The file of main interest is the cgn.py file.
 The example that I attached takes a custom PSF (measured from our microscope in our lab), a list of flourophore coordinates and a sample image and extract generates a sample image

-However, one could easily use different PSFs and so on.
-One could also provide a ground truth image or something alike
+In the file cgn.py, one has three dictionaries

+DEFAULT_OPTIONS

+DEFAULT_TRUTH

+DEFAULT_CONF

+The entries in the files are rather descriptive, I hope they are rather self explanatory.

+The core piece is the function ´confocal_generator´.
+It takes as the

 This project is distributed under the GPL v3 license